 As a note:

 It is going to look like a lot in the sauce pan, but not to worry it will shrink down as it cooks.
-You do not need water for this, the veggie noodles have enough water in them to cook without sticking.
+You do not need water for this, these veggie pasta noodles have enough water in them to cook properly.